 - Farm Household Allowance recipients are required to engage in activities that are aimed at improving their circumstances.
 These activities include the completion of a Farm Financial Assessment and a Financial Improvement Agreement. - The government provides up to \$1,500 towards the cost of a prescribed advisor completing the Farm Financial Assessment. - An activity supplement of up to \$3,000 over the three years of payment is made available to recipients undertaking approved activities listed in their Financial Improvement Agreement.
-As of July 2016, an additional \$1,000 will be made available for recipients in their final year of payment, where there is a demonstrated need.
+As of July 2016, an additional \$1,000 in activity supplement has been made available for recipients in their final year of payment.